 In May 2013, the Society received a gift of a building located in Menlo Park, California.
 While the Society received full title to the property, there was a donor-imposed restriction on the grant deed requiring the Society to use the property only for the programs and activities of the Restorative Justice Ministry.
-Although it is the Society's intention to maintain the Restorative Justice Ministry at the location indefinitely, the donor would have the right to reclaim title to the building should the program be terminated.
+The donor was given the right to reclaim title to the building should the program be terminated (Note 10).
 The transfer is subject to a power of termination vested in the donor to enforce the use restriction on the property.

 Management determined the fair value of the property to be \$3,444,738 at the date of donation.
-The Society has included the building in property and equipment and has recorded deferred contribution revenue in the statement of financial position to recognize the donor-imposed restriction on the building's use.
-The deferred contribution revenue is being recognized as revenue over the 30-year period, with \$114,825 recognized in fiscal 2023 and 2022.
+As the building contributed to be used for its stated purpose at December 31, 2013, the Society has included the building in property and equipment and has recorded deferred contribution revenue in the statement of financial position to recognize the donor-imposed restriction on the building's use.
+The deferred contribution revenue is being recognized as revenue over the 30-year period, with \$114,825 recognized in fiscal 2024 and 2023.